 The most common reason to open a business line of credit is to gain access to short term funding in which companies tend to use these funds to support financing for operational expenses.
 However, there are also many other benefits and reasons for establishing a small business line of credit with a private lending institution.
-US Fund Source is one of few companies that are hear to advise, provide, and service secured and unsecured business lines of credit.
+US Fund Source is one of the few companies that advise, provide, and service secured and unsecured business lines of credit.

 A business line of credit is a great asset to have when it comes to financing options.
-Having it before you need it is a key benefit as you do not pay interest until you draw the funds requested.
+Having it before you need it is a crucial benefit as you do not pay interest until you draw the funds requested.
 It is like having an open account with a healthy balance on hand ready to go.
 The best time to qualify is when your business is healthy and lacks little or no cash flow problems.
-However in today’s fintech ( Financial Technology ) world, qualifications for small business credit lines have widely broadened.
+However, in today’s Fintech ( Financial Technology ) world, qualifications for small business credit lines have widely broadened.
 It is important to remember that interest is only charged on the amount drawn or borrowed.

-All and all a business line of credit is a great option, especially when a company has multiple projects going on simultaneously but with different start and completion dates.
-For example, a construction or contracting company that needs to pay for supplies and payroll on multiple products can use a line of credit to help ease the strain on cash flow, while awaiting payments for completed or near-completed projects.
+All and all, a business line of credit is a great option, especially when a company has multiple projects going on simultaneously but with different start and completion dates.
+For example, a construction or contracting company that needs to pay for supplies and payroll on multiple products can use a line of credit to help ease the strain on cash flow while awaiting payments for completed or near-completed projects.

-Small business lines of credit are also a great way to establish positive credit history.
+Small business lines of credit are also a great way to establish a positive credit history.
 Building business credit with companies such as Dun & Bradstreet can also set you up to qualify for the best term loans and other means of lending instruments available.
-It is one of the cheapest and most effective methods to growing your business both financially and historically.
+It is one of the cheapest and most effective methods of growing your business both financially and historically.

 What are the requirements for a business line of credit?